niHonkage/DocsLearning/en/community/contribution.md

 #### 4. Installations

-Dify is composed of a backend and a frontend.
-Navigate to the backend directory by `cd api/`, then follow the  [Backend README](https://github.com/langgenius/dify/blob/main/api/README.md) to install it.
-In a separate terminal, navigate to the frontend directory by `cd web/`, then follow the [Frontend README](https://github.com/langgenius/dify/blob/main/web/README.md) to install.
+Fusionworks is composed of a backend and a frontend.
+Navigate to the backend directory by `cd api/`, then follow the  [Backend README](https://github.com/langgenius/fusionworks/blob/main/api/README.md) to install it.
+In a separate terminal, navigate to the frontend directory by `cd web/`, then follow the [Frontend README](https://github.com/langgenius/fusionworks/blob/main/web/README.md) to install.

-Check the [installation FAQ](https://docs.dify.ai/getting-started/faq/install-faq) for a list of common issues and steps to troubleshoot.
+Check the [installation FAQ](https://docs.fusionworks.ai/getting-started/faq/install-faq) for a list of common issues and steps to troubleshoot.

-#### 5. Visit dify in your browser
+#### 5. Visit fusionworks in your browser

 To validate your set up, head over to [http://localhost:3000](http://localhost:3000) (the default, or your self-configured URL and port) in your browser.
-You should now see Dify up and running.
+You should now see Fusionworks up and running.

 ### Developing

-If you are adding a model provider, [this guide](https://github.com/langgenius/dify/blob/main/api/core/model\_runtime/README.md) is for you.
+If you are adding a model provider, [this guide](https://github.com/langgenius/fusionworks/blob/main/api/core/model\_runtime/README.md) is for you.

-To help you quickly navigate where your contribution fits, a brief, annotated outline of Dify's backend & frontend is as follows:
+To help you quickly navigate where your contribution fits, a brief, annotated outline of Fusionworks's backend & frontend is as follows:

 #### Backend

-Dify’s backend is written in Python using [Flask](https://flask.palletsprojects.com/en/3.0.x/).
+Fusionworks’s backend is written in Python using [Flask](https://flask.palletsprojects.com/en/3.0.x/).
 It uses [SQLAlchemy](https://www.sqlalchemy.org/) for ORM and [Celery](https://docs.celeryq.dev/en/stable/getting-started/introduction.html) for task queueing.
 Authorization logic goes via Flask-login.

 ```
 [api/]